Rights of the Disabled and Procedures for Accommodating Students With Disabilities at Empire State College

 The college considers each student’s individual needs through consultation with the student’s location or program and the director of accessibility resources and services.

 The director of accessibility resources and services, coordinates the college’s compliance with Section 504, ADA and their implementing regulations with respect to students.
 Questions concerning the college’s policy should be directed to:

 716-686-7800, ext.
 3880,or Disability.Services@esc.edu.

 Applicable Legislation and Regulation

 - Section 504 of the Rehabilitation Act of 197

 - Americans with Disabilities Act of 1990

 - Americans with Disabilities Amendments Act of 2008

 Procedure for Students Requesting Reasonable Accommodation Due to Disability

-- The student completes the Disability Declaration and Request for Accommodation form (available from a disability representative or on the Disability Declaration and Request for Accommodation forms web page) to provide information about his or her disability and request accommodations.
+- The student completes the Disability Declaration and Request for Accommodation form (available on the Disability Declaration and Request for Accommodation forms web page) to provide information about his or her disability and request accommodations.
 In order for Accessibility Resources and Services to evaluate accommodation requests and provide implementation of those approved accommodations the office recommends students provide notice to the office in advance of when the student will need to utilize accommodation services.
 The student does not need to provide documentation of the disability at this stage although it may expedite the process.